null

 Depth Rating

 Check the depth rating on the light to ensure it meets your requirements.
 A light that is "waterproof" but not depth rated is not suitable for scuba diving or snorkeling.
-This usually means it's ok to use in the rain, but not to be submerged for any length of time.
+This usually means it's ok to use in the rain, but not to be submerged under pressure for any length of time.

 Handle